Azure-Samples/Azure-MachineLearning-DataScience/Data-Science-Virtual-Machine/Windows/README.md

 You can click on the "Deploy to Azure" button to immediately try out the VM (Azure subscription required.
 Hardware compute [fees](https://azure.microsoft.com/en-us/marketplace/partners/microsoft-ads/linux-data-science-vm/) applies.
 [Free Trial](https://azure.microsoft.com/free/) available for new customers).

+**IMPORTANT NOTE**: Before you proceed to use the **Deploy to Azure** button you must perform a one-time task to accept the terms of the data science virtual machine on your Azure subscription.
+You can do this by visiting [Configure Programmatic Deployment](https://ms.portal.azure.com/#blade/Microsoft_Azure_Marketplace/LegalTermsSkuProgrammaticAccessBlade/legalTermsSkuProgrammaticAccessData/%7B%22product%22%3A%7B%22publisherId%22%3A%22microsoft-ads%22%2C%22offerId%22%3A%22standard-data-science-vm%22%2C%22planId%22%3A%22standard-data-science-vm%22%7D%7D)

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.svg)](https://azuredeploy.net/)